 But that’s about where Brother Bear’s inspiration ends.
 The rest of the movie has a distinct lack of creativity.
 It has some well-intentioned emotional moments, but they never stack up to Disney’s better works.
 Similar to Tarzan, a number of background songs are performed by Phil Collins.
 It’s a decent soundtrack, but not entirely memorable when compared to those of other Disney movies.

 In the end, Brother Bear provides some simple entertainment that younger audiences might really enjoy, but it lacks the extra effort in storytelling and animation that is often associated with the Disney brand.
-It’s a well-meaning tale of brother love, but it lacks in imagination and substance.
+It’s a well-meaning tale of brotherly love, but it lacks in imagination and substance.